 Breast Augmentation Surgery

-Breast augmentation surgery is performed under general anaesthesia in a fully accredited hospital with the assistance of a qualified anaesthetist.
-A breast implant surgery take between one and two hours, and generally you are discharged the same day – no overnight stay required.
+Breast augmentation is performed under general anaesthesia in a fully accredited private hospital with the assistance of a qualified anaesthetist.
+Breast Implant surgery takes between one and two hours, and generally, you are discharged home the same day, no overnight stay required.

-While each of these incision sites has advantages and disadvantages, Dr Turner’s preference is to use an inframammary fold incision as it provides optimal exposure to the underlying breast tissue and pectoralis muscle to allow accurate placement of the implant for predictable and reproducible results.
-In the vast majority of patients the final incision is barely visible after six months following surgery.
+While each of these incision sites has advantages and disadvantages, Dr Turner’s preference is to use an inframammary fold incision as it provides optimal exposure to the underlying breast tissue and pectoralis muscle to allow accurate and safe placement of the breast implant for predictable and reproducible results.

 BREAST IMPLANT PLACEMENT